drewhamilton/Skylight/README.md

 publicly available [API](https://sunrise-sunset.org/api) to determine skylight information.
 Note that sunrise-sunset.org's API page says that "You may not use this API in a manner that exceeds reasonable request volume, constitutes excessive or abusive usage."
 The same requirement applies to the `:sso` module of Skylight.

+### `:view`
+This module provides a basic card view that can be used to display a skylight event.

 ## License
 ```